-11 Top-Rated Things to Do in Amarillo, Texas
+12 Top-Rated Things to Do in Amarillo, Texas

 See also: Where to Stay in Amarillo

-1 Cadillac Ranch
+1. Cadillac Ranch

-The tradition here is to grab a spray paint can and create your own graffiti on the cars.
+The tradition here is to grab a can of spray paint and create your own graffiti on the cars.
 Don't worry about bringing your own can, half-filled canisters are strewn about the field surrounding the cars.
 Choose a couple of colors and go to work creating your artistic vision.